Property Preparation for Real Estate Photography

 Remember: these pictures are for the Internet and brochures.
 As such, a window smudge or some dog hair on the carpet or some dust on the fans are going to be mere pixels in size — if that — while the pile of paperwork on the kitchen counter is going to be fairly large.
 Spend your time working on the big things to get ready for photography and showings.

 Does the house have to look for showings like it did in the photographs?
 Exactly?
 No. You can probably leave the paper towels on the counter, for example.
 But another huge pile of paperwork should be stashed in the microwave.
+If you can get us to shoot and go right into showings, you probably won’t have a whole lot of adjustments to make.

 This one can’t be emphasized too much.
 Remove clutter.
 Magazines, mail, paperwork, kids’ homework, the kids’ artwork on the walls, refrigerator magnets — everything.
 Hide the remote controls.
 If there’s a bottle of water on your nightstand, hide it.
 A few books on nightstands and end-tables are okay, but not like my stack that’s ten high.